 Lion Plush Toy

-This friendly, furry lion plush toy is perfect for snuggling, and pairs well with our framed Daniel in the Lion’s Den print for children.
+This friendly, furry lion plush toy is perfect for snuggling and pairs well with our Daniel in the Lion’s Den prints.

 Little Children's Prayer by Mary Baker Eddy

 Mary Baker Eddy's verse "Mother's New Year Gift to the Little Children" first appeared in The Christian Science Journal of January 1896.